 Over the duration of the charter term, UDTCS has essentially met or exceeded its enrollment targets in all special population subgroups.
 UDTCS enrolls a higher proportion of economically disadvantaged (ED) students and students with disabilities (SWDs) than the district of location, and is generally meeting its target for English language learners (ELLs).
-Ninety-eight percent of the students enrolled in UDTCS in 2015-2016 are Black/African American or Hispanic/Latino students, according to the NYSED School Report Card.
-See Table 5, below, for more information.
+Ninety-eight percent of the students enrolled in UDTCS in 2015-2016 are Black/African American or Hispanic/Latino students, according to the NYSED School Report Card (see Table 5).

-8 These rigorous indicators of fiscal soundness are aligned with those recommended by the National Association of Charter School Authorizers.
+3 These rigorous indicators of fiscal soundness are aligned with those recommended by the National Association of Charter School Authorizers.